socratools/socranop/README.md

 Note: This covers manual installation of the pypi package via pip.
 For distro-specific packages see [the section below](#distro-specific-packages)

+`socranop` is written in Python and interfaces to Linux systems in a few ways.
+This means that the Python code itself is very well handled by Python's default installation methods, but the interface to the Linux system is not.

+Therefore, at this time, the `socranop-installtool` utility must be called in addition to the normal Python tools for installing (`--post-install`) and uninstalling (`--pre-uninstall`) the files which hook `socranop` up with Linux system components like the D-Bus session bus and the XDG Desktop files and specification for integration into the desktop environment's list of applications.
+If you are running `socranop` from a distribution package, the distro package should do that for you.

+For the D-bus and XDG Desktop interface, `socranop` supports the following three installation locations:

+  * `/usr`

+    The location probably used only by distro packages.

+  * `/usr/local`

+    The location probably used for system-wide installations from pypi or github sources.

+  * `$HOME/.local`

+    The location probably used for user-local installations from pypi or github sources.

+In all three cases, the `udev` rules to set the USB device permissions for the user need to be installed as well.
+Again, distro packages should already have done that for you.

 ### Prerequisites

 The D-Bus service and GTK GUI both rely on